 Before starting my internship at Tigermoth, I thought I would be learning about marketing and advertising primarily by shadowing the partners.
 Instead, a photo and video shoot in Rockingham County put me in the driver’s seat and taught me several valuable lessons that I thought I’d share with our readers.

 Throughout the day, Chris, Dave and their crew captured images and video for Rockingham County tourism advertisements in two locations: Deep Springs Country Club and Mayodan Mountain Bike Trail.
-Ultimately, their work would support a print ad series and a promotional video for the web.
+Ultimately, their work would support a print ad series and a promotional video for the web (check those out below).

 Here is what I learned after a day on location with the Tigermoth team.